Estonian Business School

 Estonian Business School (EBS) is a private, higher-education university situated in Tallinn, Estonia.
-EBS offers business-related higher education in bachelor-, master- and doctoral levels.
-Estonian Business School also has a high school part, named EBS Gümnaasium which offers high school education from 10th to 12th grade and a Management Training Centre (EBS Juhtimiskoolituse Keskus) that offers different trainings and development programs.
+EBS offers business-related higher education in bachelor's-, master's- and doctoral levels.
+Estonian Business School also has a high school, named EBS Gümnaasium which offers high school education from 10th to 12th grade and a Executive Education Centre (EBS Juhtimiskoolituse Keskus) that offers different trainings and development programs.

 History

 The Estonian Business School (EBS) was founded in 1988.
 The founders of the university were Professor Madis Habakuk (Estonia), Professor Marshall Fitzgerald (USA), Professor Rein Peterson (Canada) and Ilmar Martens (Canada).
 It was the first higher-education institution in the Soviet Union that offered an English language-based business education.
 The need for the creation of a new business-oriented curriculum was imminent during those times, in the light of perestroika.